-Paris may be flooded with sun-seeking locals and visitors in the summertime, but the fall is equally beautiful and has a host of events, festivals, and exhibits to explore.
-In October, for example, there are Parisian art fairs, harvest celebrations, and open-air concerts to enjoy in the City of Light.
+Paris may be flooded with sun-seeking locals and visitors in the summertime, but fall is equally beautiful and offers a host of events, festivals, and exhibits to explore.
+October, for example, is packed with Parisian art fairs, harvest celebrations, and open-air concerts.

 Nuit Blanche (White Night)

-Witnessing the Vendanges de Montmartre-- a genuine wine harvest-- is a fantastic way to experience the best of Paris in autumn.
-The village-like Montmartre neighborhood boasts vines that still produce decent wines—how many major cities can claim that?
-Each year, the harvest is celebrated with much fanfare, bringing together musicians, performing artists, and wine connoisseurs for a joyous three days of festivities perfect for the fall.
-In 2019, the Vendanges will be held on October 9th to 13th.
-Find more info on this year's events here.
+Witnessing the Vendanges de Montmartre—a genuine harvest in the heart of wine country—is a fantastic way to experience the best of Paris in autumn.
+The village-like (and tourist-popular) Montmartre neighborhood has its very own vines and each year, the harvesting of them is celebrated with much fanfare, bringing together musicians, performing artists, and wine connoisseurs for a joyous three-day fall festival.
+In 2020, the Vendanges has been canceled.